 The Azerbaijani Trompe l’oeil

 Based on the above it can be argued the general context matters more than manifestations of “European character”.
 Laws resembling those in Europe passed in a context totally lacking the spirit of political and civil liberty has no genuine value.
 As a matter of fact they come across only as convenient tools to reinforce authoritarian practices.
 But Azerbaijani authorities still insist on the opposite and may even genuinely believe it, deceived by their own Trompe l’oeil while highlighting the process and forgetting about the lack of foundation.
 A few remaining dissident voices and the international critics also quite often fall into such trap.
 In this case they were focusing on the apparent — the amendments, struggling to demonstrate how negative they were.
 They failed to convince almost anyone simply because, as explained above, the amendments as such are in fact not negative or do real harm.
-To be 18 rather 25 years old be elected to parliament, to have a President younger than 35 years old elected for 7 rather than 5 years, or to have two rather than one Vice-President make no real difference.
+To be 18 rather 25 years old to be elected to parliament, to have a President younger than 35 years old elected for 7 rather than 5 years, or to have two rather than one Vice-President make no real difference.
 Perhaps understanding this difficulty, oppositional actors in Azerbaijan did not pick up on these and choose another battle, which however did not prove more successful.
-They instead emphasized the lack of public debate on the amendments the lack of information to the voters.
+They instead emphasized the lack of public debate on the amendments and the lack of information to the voters.
 The latter, as an example, was especially problematic since the ballot only displayed the suggested changes without giving their context — assuming basically that the voters know the constitution by heart.
 Monitoring conducted by Institute for Reporters` Freedom and Safety (IRFS) concluded that indeed state media in Azerbaijan failed to provide the citizens with an objective, fair and impartial view of the issue.
 The Musavat Party, in an official statement, expressed the same noting the authorities made no effort to inform the public about the proposed changes, which Musavat predicts will lead to a monarchical form of government.
-This exemplifies that somehow part of the Azerbaijani opposition also confuses “process” and “foundation”, falling into the governmental trompe l’oeil trap.
-The Classic Azerbaijan Popular Front has called for a boycott of the referendum, which is less risky but implies they lack political understanding of the situation.
+Not understanding this is more or less true already exemplifies that somehow part of the Azerbaijani opposition also confuses “process” and “foundation”, falling into the governmental trompe l’oeil trap.
+The Classic Azerbaijan Popular Front has called for a boycott of the referendum, which is less risky but nevertheless implies they lack political understanding of the situation.
 No one knows what the political movement ReAl (Republican Alternative) would have done since it suspended its lobbying against the constitutional amendments after security services in a preventive move arrested one of the movement’s key figures, Natig Jafarli.